watertap-org/watertap/docs/technical_reference/ui/index.rst

 |

-The user interface developer has to do two primary tasks:
+The user interface developer will use the Python API for two tasks:

 * :ref:`Create interfaces <ui-create-interface>` to specific flowsheets
-* :ref:`Find and use those interfaces <ui-finduse-interface>` in the logic of the UI backend
+* :ref:`Find and use those interfaces <ui-finduse-interface>` in the web server (or other UI backend)

 The following two sections (linked above) show how to perform those tasks.